 With a DIY divorce there are many areas which may be overlooked.
 These include childcare and financial arrangements.
 These are crucial areas which when forgotten about will cause problems and nastiness down the line.
 Here are Seatons we pledge that no stone will be left unturned and once your divorce is final it really will be final and you can move on with your life.

 Here at Seatons we know that it is personal to you.
 Our team of family lawyers have years of experience in dealing with divorces no matter how complex.
 We have plenty of options which will be tailored to suit you.
-So for a free no obligation chat and for guidance on what steps to take next call us for free on 0800 3 10 11 12
+So for guidance on what steps to take next, contact us online today.